davidgraeff/firestore-db-and-auth-rs/readme.md

 ### Cargo features

-* `rocket_support`: Enables the rocket guard.
-  Only Firestore Auth authorized requests can pass this guard.
-  This feature requires rust nightly, because Rocket itself requires nightly.
 * `rustls-tls`: Use rustls instead of native-tls (openssl on Linux).
   If you want to compile this crate for musl, this is what you want.
   Don't forget to disable the default features with `--no-default-features`.

+* `rocket_support`: [Rocket](https://rocket.rs/) is a web framework.
+  This features enables rocket integration and adds a [Request Guard](https://rocket.rs/v0.4/guide/requests/#request-guards).
+  Only Firestore Auth authorized requests can pass this guard.
+  This feature requires rust nightly, because Rocket itself requires nightly.

 ### Document operations